jahongirnurmamatov/itransition-task3/README.md

 6.**Exit**:
     - Type X to exit the game at any time.

+## Cheating Prevention
+    - You can verify authenticity of computer's selection by comparing HMAC number using secret KEY which is shown with computer's guess each time.

 ## Example Output
 When you start the game and make your guess: